slds-lmu/dl4nlp/content/chapters/08_decoding/08_02_determ.md

 title: "Chapter 08.02: Greedy & Beam Search"
 weight: 8002
 ---
 Here we introduce two deterministic decoding strategies, greedy & beam search.
 Both methods are determenistic, which means there is no sampling involved when generating text.
-While greedy decoding always chooses the token with the highest probability, while beam search keeps track of multiple beams to generate the next token.
+While greedy decoding always chooses the token with the highest probability, beam search keeps track of multiple beams to generate the next token.

 <!--more-->